 What if the flexible sigmoidoscopy finds something abnormal?

 If your doctor sees an area that needs further evaluation, your doctor might take a biopsy (tissue sample) to be analyzed.
 Obtaining a biopsy does not cause any pain or discomfort.
 Biopsies are used to identify many conditions, and your doctor might order one even if he or she doesn't suspect cancer.

-If your doctor finds polyps, he or she might take a biopsy of them as well.
-Polyps, which are growths from the lining of the colon, vary in size and types.
+If your doctor finds colon polyps, he or she might take a biopsy of them as well.
+Polyps, which are growths from the lining of the colon, vary in size and type.
 Polyps known as "hyperplastic" might not require removal, but benign polyps known as "adenomas" have a small risk of becoming cancerous.
 Your doctor will likely ask you to have a colonoscopy (a complete examination of the colon) to remove any large polyps or any small adenomas.

 What happens after a flexible sigmoidoscopy?

 Your doctor will explain the results to you when the procedure is done.
 You might feel bloating or some mild cramping because of the air that was passed into the colon during the examination.
 This will disappear quickly when you pass gas.
 You should be able to eat and resume your normal activities after leaving your doctor's office or the hospital, assuming you did not receive any sedative medication.

 What are the possible complications of flexible sigmoidoscopy?